David-LeK/vietnamese-historical-events/timelines_en.md

 *   **Mar.
 29, 1973:** The last US combat unit withdrew from South Vietnam.
 *   **Jul.
 1973:** The 21st Conference of the Party Central Committee (3rd tenure) affirmed that the path of the southern revolution was still the path of violence, preparing for the final stage of the resistance war.
+*   **Jan.
+19, 1974:** Taking advantage of the US withdrawal from Vietnam following the 1973 Paris Agreement and the unstable situation in South Vietnam, China used force to attack the South Vietnamese Navy and seize the entire Paracel Islands.
 *   **Sep.
 30 - Oct.
 8, 1974:** The Politburo met (1st session) and set out a plan to completely liberate the South in two years, 1975-1976.
 *   **Dec.
 18, 1974 - Jan.
 8, 1975:** The Politburo met (2nd session), and after the victory of Phuoc Long, resolved to liberate the South within 1975 if the opportunity arose.
 *   **Jan.
 6, 1975:** Our forces completely liberated Phuoc Long province, a crucial strategic reconnaissance strike.